Scientific Name

 Description

 Graptopetalum 'Victor Kane', also known as Graptopetalum 'Frank Reinelt', is a cute succulent that forms compact rosettes of fleshy leaves with powdery coating and lovely pastel coloration.
-In older plants, much of the basal leaves will drop off, leaving the bare stems.
-The rosettes grow up to 4 inches (10 cm) in diameter.
-Flowers are small, star-shaped, and white with red flecks.
-The colors of the leaves and the intensity of the red flecks inside the petals can vary considerably more or less depending on seasons and light.
+Much of the basal leaves will drop off in older plants, leaving the bare stems.
+The rosettes can grow up to 4 inches (10 cm) in diameter.

 Hardiness